What is Title IX?

 4. Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard;

-5. Be treated with dignity and to receive from Swedish Institute courteous, fair, and respectful health care and counseling services, where available;
+5. Be treated with dignity and receive from Swedish Institute courteous, fair, and respectful health care and counseling services, where available;

-6. Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations;
+6. Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed or should have acted differently to avoid such crimes or violations;

-7. Describe the incident to as few institution representatives as practicable and not be required to unnecessarily repeat a description of the incident;
+7. Describe the incident to as few institution representatives as practicable and not be required to repeat a description of the incident unnecessarily;

 9. Access to at least one level of appeal of a determination;

-10. Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process; and
+10. 1Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process, including during all meetings and hearings related to such process; and

 11. Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of Swedish Institute.